TULiberalArts/Psychology/pages/home.md

 feature: true
 feature-title:
 feature-body: >-
-  The Psychology curriculum includes foundational courses that cover a breadth of content, ranging from the biological bases of cognition and behavior to sociocultural influences on human interactions.
+  The Department of Psychology has a threefold mission: To answer questions on the cutting edge of psychology research, to provide training to undergraduate and graduate students in the broad fields of psychology, and to provide individuals and the community with psychological services based on the best current practices in psychology.
 feature-image: media/Psych hero.png
 published: true
 ---